Vickathon - Virtual & Hybrid Experiential Hackathons

 Hackathons are considered events that encourage innovation, creative thinking, teamwork, and more.
 Usually, Hackathons are held in a specific venue where all participants come and gather together.

-With Vickathon, we can all express our creativity and enjoy brainstorming and collaboration almost the same as in real entrepreneurship contests.
+With Vickathon, we can all express our creativity and enjoy brainstorming and collaboration.

-If you are interested in encouraging innovation, proactivity, collaboration, and creativity, Vickathon is for you.
+If you are interested in encouraging innovation, proactivity, collaboration, and creativity through an online or hybrid hackathon, contact us.

-Mrs. Galit Zamler is the founder of the Entrepreneurship for Kids (EFK) Program, which has been active since 2009 in dozens of schools in Israel and in the USA, China, Hong Kong, India, and Vietnam as well.
+Mrs. Galit Zamler is a serial entrepreneur and the founder of the Entrepreneurship for Kids (EFK) Program, which has been active since 2009 in dozens of schools in Israel and in the USA, China, Hong Kong, India, and Vietnam as well.

 Galit recognized that in the new situation: